gallenc/com619-devops1/README.md

 # com619-devops1
 Git Repository of java examples for Solent Students for COM619 devops

-A project plan and roadmap for this project is provided here.
+A project plan and roadmap for this module material is provided here.

 [com619 Project Plan](https://github.com/users/gallenc/projects/3/views/1)

+## Assessment
+Assessment criteria and application requirements are provided under [Assessment](../main/Assessment/) Please note that these are provisional and although unlikely to change, any assessment on Solent Online Learning will take precedence.

 ## Contents
 The repository contains a number of example projects, weekly exercises and an area called 'myPracticeCourseWork' for you to create and store your own example work during the course.